| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Friday April 29, 2011

 the state are expected to attend the 85th Annual State FFA Convention, May

+3-4, at the Cox Convention Center in downtown Oklahoma City.
 This year's convention theme is Infinite Potential.
 Leadership is an important component of FFA.
 By exercising exceptional leadership skills, FFA members discover the significance of being a good role model, and most importantly, serving others.
 Through agricultural education and FFA, these young people are realizing their potential is infinite.
 Riley Pagett, the current national FFA president from Woodward, Okla., will attend the convention to provide a keynote address and workshop for Oklahoma FFA members.
 In addition to sharing the agricultural education message, Pagett will encourage members to lead with a servant's heart. | |

-Hall-Coyote Hills Ranch Limousin Production Sale for Tomorrow- April 30 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The
+| Hall-Coyote Hills Ranch Limousin Production Sale for Tomorrow- April 30 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The

 Hall-Coyote Hills Ranch Limousin Production Sale is scheduled for